voussoir/voussoir.net/voussoir.net/writing/cyborgs_on_hn/cyborgs_on_hn.md

 This page collects comments which make unnecessary or tenuous analogies to computers, programming, dollar-sign $variables, sed's/replace/syntax/g, mathematics, AI/machine learning, and cryptography in discussions that aren't about those things.

+> I'm scratching my head here.
+The old gas/diesel dispensing stations have solved this problem of restricting people taking all of the fuel in the pump with a disruptive financial technology called blo\^H\^H\^H credit card.

+-

+> With that said, it's been a reliable solution and does not need me or my friends to create $BIGTECH account.

+-

+> I am endlessly annoyed by slow interfaces.
+At $DAYJOB I have to use a web and desktop GUI for managing CheckPoint firewalls.
+These often will freeze for dozens of seconds, and generally make my computer crawl.
+I feel that this should not be acceptable in 2023.

+-

+> Quite. s/"thanks to abusive users"/"thanks to an abusive provider".

+-

+> So Dutch is little-endian?

+-

+> s/world/US

+-

+> God I hate the business models of $CURRENT_YEAR

+-

+> If you don't care about the notifications anyways....then turn them off/silence them.
+Switch from an event-based model to a polling one, since you're treating it that way anyways.

+-

+> I don't live in a country where it's as one-dimensional as: (public road) ⇒ ¬(privacy rights) and I value that.

+-

+> An "Architect" was pushing SMS 2FA for our application, and only SMS 2FA.
+Like you I pointed out all the issues.
+The response I got was "well if it's good enough for $BIGCORP it is good enough for us" and I didn't win.
+Cargo culting at it's finest.

+-

+> Imagine scraping by to pay rent from your minimum wage job, and you're told that you can't sign up for $SERVICE because you don't have a new enough phone or a yubikey.

+-

+> s/Unfortunately/Thankfully/ but a great point!

+-

+> Just FYI, discord.io !== discord.com the chat app, it's a related but separate service.

+-

+> s/receives/sentenced to/

+-

+> "Receives $X years" Is an idiomatic way of expressing prison terms.

+-

+> There are many websites that provide exactly that function.
+I suspect most of them are based yt-dl{,p}.

+-

+> Reading 3 books on $topic will give you a deeper understanding and appreciation for $topic than 99.9% of the population.
+Yet you are still at basically zero compared to the people who wrote those books.

+-

+> It was one of her tweets, it's on wikipedia and was widely "reported" at the time.
+It came in the context of her late conversion to Islam, and the blowback it generated (imagine being a high-profile personality in a deeply $religion-following country, and publicly abiuring that to become $aVeryDifferentReligion...).

+-

+> I don't think the author is trying to spur you to action.
+Like most articles, it's meant to make you think.

+> > s/think/click/.

+-

 > "We switched to $BUZZWORD and reduced $LOOSELY_UNDERSTOOD_METRIC by $STIMULATING_NUMBER !"

 > Never tell them it's just because of all the technical debt you finally had organizational will to pay off.